JackDriscoll13/sn_reporting_app-backend_expo/readme.md

 To read more about how this api fits into our data app, please visit [jackdriscoll.io](https://jackdriscoll.io).
 (Add link to project demo)

+Note: I've obtained permission from my team at Spectrum to share this code on GitHub.
+I've been careful to exclude sensitive business logic and any confidential configuration information.
+This expo represents only a small slice of the greater project.
+Please keep that in mind if any components appear to be missing from the codebase.

 ### Overview